Orange Personal Injury Lawyers

 The Plaza city enjoys several recreational bike and equestrian trails.
 Seamlessly, many trails send you right into city traffic from enjoying a ride with nature along the riverbed.

 You see, commuting by bicycles in Orange is a way of life that many enjoy.
 But when the trails are not adequately maintained, people get hurt.

 So potentially liable parties include the City, homeowner Associations, and even volunteers.
 (See also City of Orange Trails Map.)

 As an example, a poorly maintained trail with inadequate warnings of dangers and poor security could place a homeowner's association at fault for a bicycle crash.

 If it's a government maintained area, the City itself could be liable under the Tort Claims Act as a sovereign entity.

-Bicyclers are subject to many accidents that are totally unrelated to being run over by a vehicle.
-As noted above, a rider could be maimed, or killed due to a poorly maintained trail, or public roadway.
+What Are Some Other Causes of City of Orange Bicycle Accidents?
+Bicycles are subject to many accidents unrelated to being run over by a vehicle.
+As noted above, a rider could be maimed or killed due to a poorly maintained trail or public roadway.

 But there are also hazards to riders like construction equipment, an unmarked trench, a hidden pothole, non-operational, or poorly phased traffic light.

 There are countless ways a rider can become harmed.
 Sometimes even the bike itself has a defective part or is or a poor design that fails, causing a wreck.

 The word renowned Santiago Creek Bike Trail primarily is made up of an asphalt aisle next to the Santiago Creek.
 Its reach is 6 miles from Hart Park and then Cannon Street.